 Director of Policy Development, Trust for America's Health

 Current Institutional Affiliation

 Building Community Resilience Collaborative, George Washington University: Director

 Areas of Expertise

-Ms. Ellis is a Milken Scholar at the Milken Institute School of Public Health at George Washington University where she is completing dissertation research toward a DrPH in Health Policy.
-Ms. Ellis holds an MPH from the University of Washington’s School of Public Health and a BS from Seattle University.
+Dr. Ellis received her PhD from the Milken Institute School of Public Health at George Washington University in Health Policy.
+Dr. Ellis holds an MPH from the University of Washington’s School of Public Health and a BS from Seattle University.